Paula White-Cain: Paula White Ministries

 White recorded the first broadcast of Paula White Today in December 2001.
 By 2006, her show appeared on nine television networks, including Trinity Broadcast Network, Daystar, and Black Entertainment Television.

 Ebony magazine said of White, "You know you're on to something new and significant when the most popular woman preacher on the Black Entertainment Network is a white woman."

 White considers T. D. Jakes her spiritual father.
 Jakes invited her to speak at his 2000 "Woman Thou Art Loosed" conference.
 White also participated in the Mega Fest, hosted by Jakes in Atlanta, in 2004, 2005 and 2008.

 White has ministered to Michael Jackson, Gary Sheffield, and Darryl Strawberry.
 In 2003, after Strawberry completed a prison sentence for cocaine possession, White became his personal pastor.
 Charisse Strawberry, Darryl's wife at the time, worked as an assistant to White, accompanying her on speaking engagements.
 White is the "personal life coach" of Tyra Banks and appeared on her show, the Tyra Banks Show, in an episode on promiscuity on October 4, 2006.

 White's ministry began to take on modern-day prophetic aspects in the early 2010s that are common in Independent Charismatic Christianity.
-At that time, she called Independent Charismatic Archbishop Nicholas Duncan-Williams her spiritual father.
+At that time, she called Independent Charismatic archbishop Nicholas Duncan-Williams her spiritual father.
 White has called herself an apostolic leader since 2012.
-She is a leader in the charismatic movement.
+She is a leader in the movement.

 In March 2020, amid the COVID-19 pandemic, White said, "We are a hospital for those who are soul sick, those who are spiritually sick."
 After widespread criticism of an Arizona event scheduled for April 9, 2020, for which she had promised "supernatural protection" from COVID-19, White withdrew from the fundraiser.